-Saber Rider and the Star Sheriffs started out in Japan as a 51-episode anime series titled Star Musketeer Bismarck.
+Saber Rider and the Star Sheriffs started out in Japan as a 51-episode anime series titled Star Musketeer Bismarck, which aired on Japanese television from October 7, 1984-September 29, 1985.
 In 1986, World Events Productions acquired the rights to the series.
 World Events reorganized and rewrote the series, as well as included six new episodes, and renamed it as Saber Rider and the Star Sheriffs.
-Saber Rider ended up having 52 episodes, and ran on syndicated American television from September 14, 1987-September 2, 1988.
+Saber Rider ended up having 52 episodes and ran on syndicated American television from September 14, 1987-September 2, 1988.

 The main adversary in the series is a race of non-human creatures known as the Outriders (known as Deathculas in the original Japanese version).
 They jumped into our dimension to conquer it, because they have exhausted all the resources on their planet and are now forced to live on an artificial planet.

-Saber Rider is a young man with incredible skills and marksmanship, but is also a gentleman with a cool head for tactics and decisions.
-Saber Rider has a robotic horse named Steed, which has high-powered thrusters and the ability to fly, run, and is able to travel through space long enough to travel down to planets from orbit.
+Saber Rider is a young man with incredible skills and marksmanship but is also a gentleman with a cool head for tactics and decisions.
+Saber Rider has a robotic horse named Steed, which has high-powered thrusters and the ability to fly, run, and travel through space long enough to travel down to planets from orbit.

 Colt (known as Bill Wilcox in the original Japanese show) starts out as a bounty hunter on the trail of Vanquo, an Outrider spy.
 He has great skill with firearms, and controls Ramrod‘s six-iron.
 Colt is somewhat of a loner, but also tends to flirt rather unsuccessfully with every woman that he meets.
 For his personal transportation, as well as for solo battles, Colt uses a blue and white one-man spaceship named Bronco Buster.